 Born on September 14, 1937, in Genoa, Italy, Renzo Piano is a towering figure in global architecture, having shaped the architectural identity of the 20th century.

 He was the first Italian to be named among TIME magazine’s 100 Most Influential People in 2006 and has received numerous prestigious accolades over his 60-year career, including the Pritzker Prize, often referred to as the Nobel of architecture.
-He is seen as a monument that the world of architecture must admire and respect.
+He is regarded as a monument that the world of architecture must admire and respect.

 Renzo Piano’s architectural masterpieces span the globe, with highlights including the Stavros Niarchos Cultural Centre in Athens, the Paul Klee Museum in Bern, The Shard skyscraper in London and the Georges Pompidou Centre in Paris.

 Celebrated as a modern architectural maestro, Piano is revered for his philosophies rooted in humanity and his profound sensitivity to nature, culture, history and human experiences.
-The Financial Times has aptly described him as ‘a tireless mind’.
+The Financial Times has aptly described him as "a tireless mind".